elinorbgr/idfma/README.md

 ## Getting started

-You need to have [Elm](http://elm-lang.org/) 0.18 installed on your machine.
+You need to have NodeJS and npm installed on your machine.

 Install dependencies with: